jonghoxxshin/NFLBreakout/README.md

 End Date: February 11, 2019

-Hours Spent: ~55+
+Hours Spent: ~65+

 ### Project Roles:

 Ryan Bloom: Responsible for creating Brick.java (with three types of bricks), powerUps.java (including abstractions and all 4 subclasses), CollisionHandler.java methods, DataHandler.java (to read in level formation text files as well as test text files) methods, wrote level config and test text files, Ball.java, some methods in Paddle.java that handle powerUps (speedUp(), stretch(), timeOut(), updateLives()), parts of Game.java that add brick ImageViews to the scene in createGame() and loseLifeCheck(), brickCollision(), powerHelper() helper methods below step function in Game.java.
 Managed pausing and restarting of animation upon losses and wins as well as moving from one level to the next upon winning and resetting SplashPage upon losing or completing a test.
 Created handleAlert() and resetGame() helper methods in Breakout.java.
 Found images used in gameplay.
 Wrote level test files and refactored TestGame.java to become abstract class.
 Wrote TestLev1.java, TestLev2.java, TestLev3.java that extend TestGame.java abstract class.
 Added comments and javaDoc for the classes and methods listed above.

-Jongho Shin: Responsible for creating SplashPage.java and linking SplashPage to gameplay, Breakout.java, Game.java (setup, paddleCollision(), step), Paddle.java (paddle movement and finding paddle parts for collision detection with ball to allow ball to bounce more interestingly off the paddle, keyHandler for movement and cheat key usage), MusicPlayer.java (extra credit adds music to game).
+Jongho Shin: Responsible for creating SplashPage.java and linking SplashPage to gameplay, Breakout.java, Game.java (createGame(), paddleCollision(), step), Paddle.java (paddle movement and finding paddle parts for collision detection with ball to allow ball to bounce more interestingly off the paddle, keyHandler for movement and cheat key usage), MusicPlayer.java (extra credit adds music to game, can play up to three different music at random).
+Responsible for making directories to have classes in a sub-directories.
 Wrote initial TestGame.java (handled test key inputs through splash page and uses DataHandler to read in initial ball and paddle conditions based on test ",", ".", "/"), game and status displays (background image, level, score, lives, high score displays).
+Created DataHandler methods that is responsible for reading in a previous score data and Rank.java that maintains the ranking information and update all the rankings of the score and highscore.
+Edited images used for the background.
+Created DisplayView.java but was not able to fully implement due to time constraints.

 ### Resources Used:
 Online: